yarikoptic/bids-specification/src/modality-specific-files/magnetoencephalography.md

 If however (i)EEG is recorded simultaneously **with the same MEG system**, it MAY be stored under the `/meg` data type.
 In that case, it SHOULD have the same sampling frequency as MEG (see `SamplingFrequency` field below).
-Furthermore, (i)EEG sensor coordinates MAY be recorded in an [`electrodes.tsv`](electroencephalography.md#electrodes-description-_electrodestsv) file using MEG-specific coordinate systems
+Furthermore, (i)EEG electrode coordinates MAY be recorded in an [`electrodes.tsv`](electroencephalography.md#electrodes-description-_electrodestsv) file using MEG-specific coordinate systems
 (see [Coordinate System JSON](#coordinate-system-json-_coordsystemjson) below and